imdinkie/VoiceSlip/CONTEXT.md

 A saved user phrase that should be preserved as written when it matches dictated speech.
 _Avoid_: term when distinguishing saved entries from provider-specific prompt parts

+**Dictionary Entry Priority**:
+The user-controlled order that decides which **Dictionary Entries** are shown first and sent first when model input has limited space.
+_Avoid_: alphabetical dictionary order

 **Bias Token**:
 A provider-safe token derived from a **Dictionary Entry** for Mistral `context_bias`.
 _Avoid_: dictionary entry when referring to split `context_bias` inputs